What’s the Highest Credit Score Possible?

 But do you need a perfect credit score?
 Not necessarily.
-According to credit bureau Experian®’s research, a score above 760 could qualify you for the best interest rates.
+According to research by credit bureau Experian®, a score above 760 could qualify you for the best interest rates.

-Your credit scores from FICO, VantageScore and other credit-scoring companies are based on information in your credit reports.
-So a high score is a sign of healthy credit.
+Credit scores are based on information in your credit reports.
+So high scores are a sign of healthy credit.
 And that’s good news to lenders.
 It can be a sign that you’re likely to use credit responsibly.
-With a high credit score, you might:
+With high credit scores, you might:

 - Pay lower insurance premiums.
 Some insurance companies use your credit reports to help them decide whether to approve insurance applications and how much to charge in premiums.

-- Qualify for lower interest.
-According to the Consumer Financial Protection Bureau (CFPB), lenders typically offer the lowest interest rates to those with the highest credit scores.
+- Qualify for lower interest rates.
+According to the Consumer Financial Protection Bureau, lenders typically offer the lowest interest rates to those with the highest credit scores.

 - Get approved for a higher amount.
 You may be able to get a higher limit on your credit card or a bigger loan.

 - Have more housing choices.
 Higher credit could make it easier to rent an apartment or get a mortgage.

 - Find it easier to get utility services.
 According to the Federal Trade Commission, the better your credit history, the easier it’ll be to get utility services.